CyborgYL/Project5-WebGL/README.md

 -------------------------------------------------------------------------------
 PART 2 REQUIREMENTS:
 -------------------------------------------------------------------------------
-In Part 2, you are given code for:
+In Part 2, given code:

 * Reading and loading textures
 * Rendering a sphere with textures mapped on